Embrace the Hawthorn Moon: Unveiling the Magic and Mystique of Celtic Tree Moon No. 6

 The Faery Tree

-This leads me nicely on to the origin of her name, which is the Anglo-Saxon "haegthorn," meaning "hedge-thorn."
-She has other aliases, “Whitethorn”, for her smooth grey bark and simply May for her being the Queen of May.
+The name "Hawthorn" originates from the Anglo-Saxon "haegthorn," meaning "hedge-thorn."
+He is also known as “Whitethorn” for his smooth grey bark and simply May, for being the Queen of May.

 Magical Intention